I'm a Man, I Can't Help It

 - The Daily Record columnist Just Joan says that women who have gone off sex have only themselves to blame if their men stray.

 - Debrahlee Lorenzana was supposedly fired from Citibank for dressing sexily.
 Problem is, she's in more-or-less normal business attire, and she even tried not wearing makeup or straightening her hair-she's just that hot.
 A related article jokingly included Doctor Who's Eleventh Doctor.

 - Sheik Taj Din al-Hilali and his infamous "cat and uncovered meat" parable wherein he blamed cases of sexual assualt solely on women themselves because of their immodest dressing habits and alluring behavior.
 Intentionally or not, he basically implied that men shouldn't be expected to exercise any kind of restraint whatsoever.

 - The whole idea behind women being required to wear more clothes than men as practised in almost all countries, regardless of religion.

-- Pat Roberts tried to defend General Petraeus with this argument.
+- Pat Robertson tried to defend General Petraeus with this argument.